mayarom/HW9-Multiplayer-Games/README.md

 ---

 ## 6. Requirements
+- Windows PC
-- Unity 6000.0.24f1
+- Unity 6000.0.24f1 (for development only)
-- Photon Fusion installed
-- Valid Photon App ID
+- Photon App ID (if running multiplayer outside itch.io build)

 ---

 ## 7. Running the Project in Unity

 1. Clone the repository
-2. Open with Unity 6000.0.24f1
+2. Open the project in Unity
-3. Configure Photon Fusion (App ID, region)
+3. Configure Photon Fusion (App ID)
-4. Open the main scene (`Scenes/MainMultiplayerScene`)
+4. Open the main multiplayer scene:
-5. Press Play:
-   - Host
-   - Client
-   - Shared Mode
+   ### 👉 `Scenes/2b-movement.unity`
+5. Run the game as Host or Client

 ---

 ## 8. Technologies Used
-- Unity 6000.0.24f1
+- Unity 6000 LTS
 - Photon Fusion
 - C#
 - TextMeshPro